SavSamoylov/LIRI/readme.md

 ### Example 3 (movie-this)

 Will fetch relevant film data from the OMDB database.
+By default will fetch "Mr. Nobody".

 Input: